vercel/next.js/examples/with-firebase-client-side/README.md

 # With Firebase Client-Side

 This is a simple set up for Firebase on the client side.
-It uses React Context to store some data about the state of your Firebase app.
-It's all client side, so no custom server.
+All client side, so no custom server.

+The firebase app is initialized in `firebase/clientApp.js`.
+You'll need to `import firebase from '<path>/firebase/clientApp'` to use the initialized app.
+It also uses React Context API to provide user state.

 ## Deploy your own